cocos/cocos-docs/en/cocos-service/agc-cloudstorage.md

 ### Downloading a File

-After files are uploaded to the cloud, developer can call `getFile` method to download files on the cloud to the local device.
+After files are uploaded to the cloud, call `getFile` method to download files on the cloud to the local device.

 The `getFile` method supports resumable download.
-If the download fails due to an exception, developer can call `getFile` again to continue the download, improving user experience.
+If the download fails due to an exception, call `getFile` again to continue the download, improving user experience.

 `getFile(filePath: string): AGCDownloadTask`